One Nite Alone... Live!: Overview

 Prince's backing musicians included Sheila E., Maceo Parker, Eric Leeds, Candy Dulfer, Greg Boyer, Renato Neto, John Blackwell and Rhonda Smith.
 The entire album was recorded live from the audio console by Prince's concert sound engineer Scottie Baldwin.
 Baldwin's essay on the recording process is included in the liner notes.

 One Nite Alone...
-Live! is the first audio document of Prince's concerts and includes tracks from nine different shows from eight venues on the One Nite Alone...
+Live! is the first official live album of Prince's concerts and includes tracks from nine different shows from eight venues on the One Nite Alone...
 Tour.
 The track list is fairly representative of a typical night's show on the tour, although it misses the cover versions performed regularly on the tour (such as "A Case of You", "Love Rollercoaster", "La-La Means I Love You" and "Sing a Simple Song"), leaving only Prince compositions.
 The first two CDs contain the main act, the third CD the aftershow.

 The album artwork was the first full work by Sam Jennings for Prince.

 On May 29, 2020 the album was reissued as Up All Nite with Prince: The One Nite Alone Collection, a 4CD + DVD box set including the original three CDs, the studio album One Nite Alone... and the DVD Live at the Aladdin Las Vegas.